Dealing with “unreasonable” demands

 7. Set a reasonable deadline to accomplish the request.

-If your loved one begins to threaten you, either verbally or physically, call a time out.
+8. If your loved one begins to threaten you, either verbally or physically, call a time out.
+Stop the discussion.
 When you have both calmed down, try to discuss the request again.
 Don’t let their abusive actions make you give in to a solution that you are unwilling to carry out.
-If you find yourself getting stuck in the same argument, call me at 404.518.0828 to set up a time for a consultation.